Apply for an Internet Services Business License in Dubai

 The margin profile for internet service resellers and managed connectivity providers in the UAE is generally favourable.
 Resellers of bandwidth and managed internet services typically operate on gross margins of 20% to 45%, depending on the volume of throughput, the value-added layer of the service offering, and the client segment served.
 Enterprise-focused managed service providers with long-term contracts tend to achieve more stable and higher margins than commodity resellers.

-Cross-border and re-export of services is permitted from Dubai South Free Zone, allowing licence holders to serve clients located outside the UAE without restriction.
+Cross-border and re-export of services is permitted from Dubai South Free Zone, allowing license holders to serve clients located outside the UAE without restriction.
 This is a significant commercial advantage for businesses targeting the broader GCC market, East Africa, and South Asia, all of which face growing demand for reliable managed connectivity and cloud access services.

 Dubai South's integrated logistics and business ecosystem provides additional growth levers.
 Proximity to one of the world's largest airport cargo hubs, an established community of technology and trade businesses, and direct access to major road and air freight networks support the scaling of digital service businesses operating from the free zone.